 - 6 sprigs fresh thyme

-- 2 cups reduced fat mozzarella, grated
+- 2 cups reduced fat mozzarella grated

-- 1 cup asiago, grated
+- 1 cup asiago grated

 - 6 slices proscuitto

-Cook the lasagna noodles according to the package directions, and set aside.
+- Cook the lasagna noodles according to the package directions, and set aside.

-To make the white sauce, melt the butter in a medium sauce pan over a medium heat.
+- To make the white sauce, melt the butter in a medium sauce pan over a medium heat.
 Once melted add the flour and whisk to a thick paste also called a roux.
 Cook this out over the heat for about 2 minutes.
 This cooks out the flour.

-Slowly add the milk to the roux, while whisking continuously.
+- Slowly add the milk to the roux, while whisking continuously.
 Once all the milk is added bring the bechamel sauce the a boil for a minute.
 For a flour thickened sauce to reach it’s full thickness the sauce needs to come to a boil.
 Add the nutmeg.

-Squeeze all the excess moisture from the spinach.
+- Squeeze all the excess moisture from the spinach.

-In a round or square oven proof dish lay out a layer of the noodles.
+- In a round or square oven proof dish lay out a layer of the noodles.

-Top the layer with 1/3 of the bechamel sauce.
+- Top the layer with 1/3 of the bechamel sauce.

-Layer 1/3 of the spinach onto the sauce.
+- Layer 1/3 of the spinach onto the sauce.

-Mix the two grated cheeses together and top the spinach layer with 1 cup of cheese.
+- Mix the two grated cheeses together and top the spinach layer with 1 cup of cheese.

-Continue with the layering process three more times, until all the ingredients are used.
+- Continue with the layering process three more times, until all the ingredients are used.

-Top with the proscuitto.
+- Top with the proscuitto.

-At this point you can choose to freeze the lasagna with a double layer of aluminum foil clearly labeled and dated.
+- At this point you can choose to freeze the lasagna with a double layer of aluminum foil clearly labeled and dated.
+Or you can pre-heat the oven to 350f and bake the lasagna for about 40 minutes.

-Directions for cooking the lasagna after freezing: Defrost the lasagna, remove the foil and cook as instructed above.
-If cooking from frozen, leave the foil on and cook for about 1 hour or until the lasagna is hot, then remove the foil and bake for a further 30 minutes to crisp the proscuitto and brown the cheese.
+- If cooking from frozen, leave the foil on and cook for about 1 hour or until the lasagna is hot, then remove the foil and bake for a further 30 minutes to crisp the proscuitto and brown the cheese.